 Kmart Group - Diversity and inclusion

-A key strategic priority of Kmart Group is to achieve gender balance with a target of 40 per cent women, 40 per cent men and 20 per cent of either gender or gender diverse in leadership roles.
-Leadership roles refer to Store Manager and above in stores and Manager and above (450 + Hay Points) in office locations.
+Kmart Group continues to maintain 40:40:20 gender balance across leadership roles, with 40 per cent women, 40 per cent men and 20 per cent either gender or gender diverse.